What is Guillain-Barré syndrome?

 What are the symptoms of Guillain-Barré syndrome?

-The following are the most common symptoms of GBS.
-But each person may have slightly
+These are the most common symptoms of GBS.
+But each person may have slightly different

 The first symptom includes weakness or tingling sensations in the legs.
 This sometimes